alvg77/Inster/README.md

 # Twistagram
+* PYTHON project for the end of the schoolyear
 How to install
   * Be sure you have python installed
   * Create a virtual environment and download the app in the same dorectory as the environment